Building the bridge

 Note the old sign in the foreground indicating the public footpath, which would have crossed the railway line, and either points to School Lane or even the old school itself.
 This would be the old school in School Lane which disappeared many years earlier.

-Here we see, who we presume to be Alan Loxley the site engineer, taking an overview of the initial work taking place in the creek.
+The 4th picture shows, who we presume to be Alan Loxley the site engineer, taking an overview of the initial work taking place in the creek.

-This photo shows a general view of the construction site taken from the Benfleet side.
+We then see a general view of the construction site taken from the Benfleet side.
 In the bottom left of the picture there is a small white picket gate which we must assume to be the entrance to the footpath across the railway line referred to in the first photograph.

 Once the initial piling was completed work progressed to installing the metal retaining walls on both sides of the creek.